livebook-dev/livebook/README.md

   * LIVEBOOK_APP_SERVICE_URL - sets the application url to manage this Livebook instance within the cloud provider platform.

+  * LIVEBOOK_APPS_PATH - the directory with app notebooks.
+When set, the apps are deployed on Livebook startup with the persisted settings.

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
     Useful when deploying behind a reverse proxy.